0x80/isolate-package/README.md

 The `isolate` process from this solution takes a similar approach but is more sophisticated and hides all complexity from the user.

+## Used Terminology

+The various package managers, while being very similar, seem to use a different definition for the term "workspace".
+If you want to read the code it might be good to know that I consider the workspace to be the monorepo itself, in other words, the overall structure that holds all the packages.

+Also, in the code you see the word manifest a lot.
+It refers to the contents of a package.json file.